malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness-v2.md

 # Analysis

-## Explanation of Phenomena - Meta-problem of Consciousness
-The remaining two sections of this chapter pick two particular phenomena of conscious experience and show how they are explained by the theory presented here.
+This chapter picks two particular phenomena of conscious experience and show how they are explained by the theory presented here.

+tbd. link to a separate article that does a detailed review of properties of conscious experience and how well this theory fits.

+tbd. what other phenomena should I analyse?

 ## Explanation of Phenomena - Boundaries of Conscious Experience
 The theory presents a possible explanation for why certain things produce phenomenological experience and others not; specifically, that the content of the model defines the content of conscious experience.